xiaoyang-sde/knowledge-base/docs/computer-science/atomic-lock/index.md

 Primitive types such as `i32`, `bool`, and `str` are both `Send` and `Sync`.
 Algebraic data types are `Send` and `Sync` if all fields are `Send` and `Sync`.
 Raw pointers (`*const T` and `*mut T`) are neither `Send` nor `Sync`.

 - The `unsafe impl` block can be used to opt in to either of these traits. `unsafe` implies that the compiler won't check for the correctness.
-- The `PhantomData<T>` can be used to opt out of either of these traits, which is a zero-sized type that make the compiler intrepret it as `T`.
+- The `PhantomData<T>` can be used to opt out of either of these traits, which is a zero-sized type that make the compiler interpret it as `T`.

 ```rs
 struct X {